KQM-git/TCL/docs/general-mechanics/overworld.md

 ## Fontaine

-* Passives that reduce stamina consumption when swimming do not apply to Fontaine water
+* Passives that reduce stamina consumption when swimming do not apply to Fontaine water.

 ## Other